-It has meager TDP of 120 Watts, so consider yourself safe with a 400W power supply.
+Also, it has a meager TDP of 120 Watts, so consider yourself safe with a 400W power supply.
 Unfortunately, you won’t be getting an SLI-bridge on GTX 1060 series, depriving these of traditional SLI support, under NVIDIA’s directions.
 Taking a look at the outputs, it has three DisplayPort 1.4, one HDMI 2.0, and one DVI.

-It is arguably the most aesthetically excelled card out of this list, with a traditional aggressive red and black style.
+It is arguably the most aesthetically excelled card out of this list, with a traditional aggressive red and black style making it the best looking GTX 1060 graphics card on our list.
 It is clocked at 1595MHz for the base clock and 1810MHz for the boost clock.
-The MSI’s gaming software has its OC mode as default so you can squeeze extra 140/350 MHz to the base/boost clocks which almost translates to over 2100 MHz boost clock speed.
+The MSI’s gaming software has its OC mode as default so you can squeeze an extra 140/350 MHz to the base/boost clocks which almost translates to over 2100 MHz boost clock speed.

-They’ve employed a solid cooling solution for this card with Twin Frozer heat-pipes for fast airflow onto the large aluminum heatsink which has deflectors on it to increase the surface area.
-Its two 90 mm cooling fans (with dual bearing architecture for durability) are extremely silent and adequately powerful keeping the temperatures restricted at 80-degree C.
+They’ve employed a solid cooling solution for this card with Twin Frozr heat-pipes for fast airflow onto the large aluminum heatsink which has deflectors on it to increase the surface area.
+It’s two 90 mm cooling fans (with dual bearing architecture for durability) are extremely silent and adequately powerful keeping the temperatures restricted at 80-degree C.

 They also have an overclock on these fans making them slightly faster than the non-overlocked version.
 They turn off automatically at idle temperatures and run totally silent under 60-degree C. You’ll have plenty of room for creative manipulation of its classic non-RGB LEDs via its MSI gaming app.
-Have it set at breathing, active responding mode to game sounds, a steady mode for music and whatnot per your taste.
+Set it at breathing, active responding mode to game sounds, a steady mode for music, and whatnot per your taste.

 Moreover, it has a custom matte metal backplate serving the role of aesthetics and heat dissipation altogether.
 To summarize, with this card, you are guaranteed to enjoy a very sound dollar per FPS performance on 1080p.

 In a nutshell, it chews up any game at 1080p on ultra settings.
-Like the foregoing cards, you’ll get 6GB of GDDR5 RAM memory with 192-bit memory bus.
-It comes equipped with an 8-pin PCIe power connector, two DisplayPorts, one DVI, and two HDMI 2.0 ports to simultaneously connect headset & monitor.
+Like the foregoing cards, you’ll get 6GB of GDDR5 VRAM with a 192-bit memory bus.
+It comes equipped with an 8-pin PCIe power connector, two DisplayPorts, one DVI, and two HDMI 2.0 ports to simultaneously connect the headset & monitor.
 Its TDP is 120W with a recommended power supply of 400W.
-It is VR ready.
+It is VR-ready.

-With that being said, it successfully limited the temperatures at 72 degrees C. Now you can have a thoroughgoing command on your GPU with GPU TWEAK II.
-It allows you to monitor clock speeds, voltages, RGB lighting, fan speeds and fine-tune them however you want.
+With that being said, it successfully limited the temperatures to 72 degrees C. Now you can have a thoroughgoing command on your GPU with GPU TWEAK II.
+It allows you to monitor clock speeds, voltages, RGB lighting, fan speeds and fine-tunes them however you want.

 Finishing at fourth, GIGABYTE’s WindForce 6GB edition is a bred-to-the-bone cooling elite as its name implies.
 Its base clock pegs at 1582MHz and the boost clock running at 1987MHz which obviously goes beyond advertised speeds.
 As for the performance, it almost catches up to the remaining cards from the list with stable 60 FPS for GTA 5, Battlefield 1, and similar games.